ome/omero-documentation/omero/sysadmins/omeroweb-upgrade.rst

   `omeroweb.filesessionstore` or  `django.contrib.sessions.backends.file`
   or if :property:`omero.web.session_engine` is unset.

-  Session data is stored under a temporary folder determined by the output of `tempfile.gettempdir()`, usually `/tmp`.
+  Sessions are stored under a temporary folder determined by the output of `tempfile.gettempdir()`, usually `/tmp`.
 By default, each session is stored as a separate file prefixed with `sessionid` so the following command will delete all stored sessions::